zapier/formatic/README.md

 gulp live
 ```

-Open `index.html` in your browser.
-Hack away on the code, and the browser will
+Point your browser to `localhost:3000/index.html`.
+Hack away on the code,
-automatically reload with your changes.
+and the browser will automatically reload with your changes.

 ## Build